Minister for Gender Equality, with responsibility for anti-discrimination and anti-segregation

 News from Åsa Lindhagen

-The Convention on the Rights of the Child becomes Swedish law
+Questions and answers about incorporating UN Convention on the Rights of the Child into Swedish law

 Åsa Lindhagen hosted EU ministerial meeting on gender equality in Stockholm

 At the initiative of Minister for Gender Equality Åsa Lindhagen, an EU ministerial meeting on gender equality – The STHLM Initiative – took place in Stockholm on 3–4 December.
 Ms Lindhagen invited Finland, which currently holds the Presidency of the Council of the European Union, and the other EU Member States that will hold the Presidency in the coming years.

 Sweden has the world's first feminist government.
 In practice, this means a commitment to building a society in which women and men, girls and boys can live their lives to their full potential.
 Gender equality is a matter of human rights, of democracy and of justice.
 It is also an engine driving social development and creating genuine change in society and in people's lives.

 National report on human rights in Sweden submitted to the UN